pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 can be seen as "zero-instruction superoptimization".
 I'll probably be rather busy for a while to add the missing optimizations identified by my simple script.
-But later extensions to actually synthesize one or several operations in the attempt to optimize the traces more and find more opportunities is possible.
+But later extensions to actually synthesize one or several operations in the attempt to optimize the traces more and find more opportunities should be possible.